Fantastic (Wham! album)

-Fantastic is the debut studio album by the English pop duo Wham!, released on 1 July 1983.
+Fantastic is the debut studio album by the English pop duo Wham!, released on 1 July 1983 by Innervision Records.
 It reached number one on the UK Albums Chart.
-It included the previously released singles "Young Guns", "Wham Rap!" and "Bad Boys".
+It included the previously released singles "Wham Rap!
+(Enjoy What You Do)", "Young Guns (Go for It)", and "Bad Boys".
 "Club Tropicana" was released as a single to coincide with the album's release.
 Although not on the album, "Club Fantastic Megamix" (a medley of songs from the album) was released against the band's wishes by Innervision soon after Fantastic, and whilst they were in proceedings to leave the label.